Asma09Akram/Storing-ALB-Access-Logs-in-S3/Storing-ELB-Access-Logs-in-S3.md

 ###  Task 4 Creating a Target Group
 4.1 Go to Target Groups in the left-side panel under Load Balancer in the Load Balancing section.
+Click on Create Target Group

 4.2 Choose Instances from Basic configuration